• Skip to primary navigation

 Holding healthcare providers accountable helps to make the medical industry safer.
 Your infant wrongful death lawsuit could prevent a future death.

 Getting compensation for your lost child is another reason to file a lawsuit.
-You may not feel like making this kind of decision amid grief, but acting quickly on a lawsuit like this is important.
+You may not feel like making this kind of decision amid grief, but acting quickly on a lawsuit is essential.

 You and others who witnessed the error in judgment or malpractice may begin to forget the details of the situation with time.
 You can make a stronger case when the events are recent.

-Proving Negligence in an Infant Wrongful Death Lawsuit
+How Do You Prove Medical Malpractice in an Infant Wrongful Death Lawsuit?

 Your lawyer can help you decide if negligence or malpractice can be confirmed in your case.
-You will need an expert in this type of law and experience assisting other people in taking medical malpractice cases to court or a settlement agreement.
+You will need an expert in this type of law and experience assisting others in taking medical malpractice cases to court or a settlement agreement.

 You and your lawyer will need to prove several things to make a strong case:

 • The defendant, against whom you are bringing the case, had a duty of care.
-You must show that the medical caregiver that caused infant death was the person responsible for your care and your child’s care.
+You must show that the medical caregiver who caused the infant’s death was the person responsible for your care and your child’s care.
 Your attorney can assist you in proving a medical relationship.

 • You must then show that this person made an error or breached that duty of care.